mieweb/docs/content/functions/system-administration/interfaces/device-interface-benson-audiometer.md

 * Calibration Date/Time
 * Test comment
 * User that performed the test
     * Translations are used to map users from the device to  {{% system-name %}} users.
-The translations have name of "Device" and category of "tech."
+The translations have the name of "Device" and the category of "tech."

 ## Installation Help